ramysh/trustline/README.md

 * The controller in trustline-payment-service-impl, trustline-http need unit tests.
 * Dependency management can be improved to remove all the versions in each pom.
 * Exception handling in the payment service can be extended with multiple error codes for different scenarios.
+* Currency conversions.
+Currently it is currency independent.